DevOpsDolapo/DevOps_Projects/PROJECT 10/ReadMe.md

 **Note**: Just like in the last project, this project was meant to be implemented using Amazon AWS EC2 instances.
 However, due to the cost implications of running the project on AWS with the attendant cost of the extra storage volumes, I decided to implement the project using Oracle VirtualBox Virtual Machines.

+This project will cover the following:

+- Implementing a Website using NFS for the Backend File Storage

+- Configuring a Backend Database as Part of 3-Tier Architecture

+- Preparing the Web Servers